fypyuhu/bitfilcoin/README.md

 What is Bitfilcoin?
 ----------------

-Bitfilcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Bitfilcoin is a clone of litecoin
- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~8300 million total coins

 For more information, as well as an immediately useable, binary version of